rivt-info/rivtinfo.github.io/index.md

 - plots
 - data

-When this updating capability is implemented across large diverse libraries, engineers will explore more options, become familiar with technologies and find better solutions.
-As document contributions accumulate, quality and breadth continuously improves.
+This **rivt** capability, when implemented across large document libraries, allows engineers to explore more options, become familiar with technologies and find better solutions.
+The open source software model permits and encourages continuous small contributions to such libraries.

+Engineering documents include confidential client and project information dispersed among generic descriptions and calculations. **rivt** allows private designation of specific inputs and outputs, and automatically generates documents of different types for projects or public libraries.

-Today, engineering document programs are widely available but present barriers to sharing and reuse (see table).
-They are mutually incompatible, have high initial and upgrade costs, and report formatting and version control features are limited.
+Engineering document software is widely available but it presents barriers to sharing and reuse (see table).
+It has high initial cost, continuous upgrade costs, limited report formatting and version control, and is mutually incompatible.

 Consequentially, nearly identical engineering documents are repeatedly written from scratch, simply because reusable documents and templates are unavailable.